 In 2017, with many of the camps closing, we shifted our focus to supporting refugees in shelters in Thessaloniki.
 With the support of our partner Help Refugees, we designed an Early Childhood Care and Development Programme, Baytna (which means 'our home' in Arabic).
 Baytna is a pre-school education programme with a special emphasis on psyhosocial care.
 It was developed especially to take into account the particular needs of refugee children who have may have suffered trauma could be showing signs of toxic stress.
 We organised a regular schedule of sessions in community centres across the city, to provide long-term care and create a solid infrastructure of support to refugee families.

 Our vision is to create lasting programmes of care in the ongoing refugee crisis.
-In October 2017, we helped launch Ethos, a local NGO that will build on the work that we do, and has a particular focus on refugee integration.
-We are building skills within Ethos to help them establish sustainable programmes that will enable thousands of refugees who are seeking asylum in Greece to start a new life.
-Together we are running a shelter for unaccompanied minors who turn 18, where they learn life skills essential for independent living and finding employment.
+In October 2017, we began working with unaccompanied minors who turn 18, providing psychosocial support and teaching life skills essential for independent living and finding employment.
 We are also working with the Greek government at a local level.
 Later this year we will partner with the Municipality of Thessaloniki and Open Society Foundations to open a day care centre for refugees ages 2-4 with the to support young children and their families.